 7.1 Overview and Assumptions

-(1) Market Processes provides the processes and guidelines for Market Participants operating in the Texas retail market to resolve issues allowing the market to function in a timely and efficient manner.
+(1) Market Processes provide guidelines for Market Participants operating in the Texas retail market to resolve issues allowing the market to function in a timely and efficient manner.

-(2) In the ERCOT Region, there are Transmission and/or Distribution Service Providers (TDSPs) which are categorized as Municipally Owned Utilities (MOUs) and/or Electric Cooperatives (ECs).
-General information for the TDSPs can be found in Table 1, TDSP General Information.

-(3) Differences between the MOU and/or EC TDSP market and the Investor Owned Utility (IOU) TDSP market are identified in their respective tariffs.

-(4) For current tariff information, refer to P.U.C.
+(2) Current tariff information can be found in P.U.C.
 Subst.
 R. 25, Appendix V, Tariff for Competitive Retailer Access, and subsection (d), Figure: 16 of P.U.C.
 Subst.
 R. 25.214, Terms and Conditions of Retail Delivery Service Provided by Investor Owned Transmission and Distribution Utilities, on the Public Utility Commission of Texas (PUCT) website or the TDSP website.
+General contact information for the TDSPs can be found in Table 1, TDSP Contact Information.

-(5) For an overview on the use of the Texas Standard Electronic Transactions (TX SETs), refer to Protocol Section 19, Texas Standard Electronic Transaction.
+(3) For an overview on the use of the Texas Standard Electronic Transactions (TX SETs), refer to Protocol Section 19, Texas Standard Electronic Transaction.